awfixer-org/dotfiles/README.md

 :construction: <sub>Work in Progress (WIP)</sub>

 <p>
-    We are currently working on migrating these dotfiles to be installed with a bash script that will also install all of the needed files such as nix, guix, and other dependencies.
-We are also working on a new version of the dots that will be more modular and easier to use.
-These dots will one day support all popular desktop environments and window managers, and will be able to be installed on any system with a simple command.
-We are also trying to decide which of the X11 based window managers we would like to support, as it is pretty well known that these will be the dots that are used in the etc/skel of AWFixerOS
+    We are currently working on migrating these dotfiles, be aware that there might be errors
 </p>

 </div>